Betoken/Whitepaper/BetokenWhitepaper.md

 * $shares = constant \times X$

-During this period, users can also propose investments into ERC20 tokens by staking some Kairos — the name we use for control tokens.
-You will need to stake Kairos when you create an investment proposal.
-There is a restriction where you must stake no less than a certain proportion of your Kairo balance when staking.
+After the deposit & withdraw period, users can start proposing investments into ERC20 tokens by staking some Kairos — the name we use for control tokens.
+Proposals are immediately turned into actual investments using the equation

-After a certain time has passed, any changes to proposals and stakes are no longer allowed, and existing proposals are turned into actual investments using the equation

 - $investmentAmount = totalFunds \times \frac{proposalStake}{totalKairoSupply}$

-After waiting for a certain time (ex.
+After the proposal making period is over and having waited for a certain time (ex.
 30 days), the fund sells all tokens it invested in at the current market price.
 After the sell process is finished, the fund automatically determines how profitable each investment proposal was and redistributes Kairo based on the results.
-The amount of Kairos a user gets back for each proposal is $userStake \times (1 + ROIofProposal + inflationRate)$ if they supported it, and $userStake \times (1 - ROIofProposal + inflationRate) $ if they went against it, so if inflation is 5% and a proposal had a 20% ROI, everyone on the supporting side gets 25% more Kairos back, and everyone on the opposing side loses 15% of their stake.
+The amount of Kairos a user gets back for each proposal is $stake \times (1 + ROIofProposal + inflationRate)$ so if inflation is 5% and one of your proposals had a 20% ROI, you would get 25% more Kairos back.
 Inflation is introduced to prevent Kairo-holding and incentivize participation, so that the fund's meritocratic nature is maintained.

 At the end of every cycle, a certain proportion (20%) of total profits is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
-A certain proportion of fund assets is also sent to Betoken's developers as a fee for using the platform.
+A certain proportion of fund assets is also sent to Betoken's developers as a fee to ensure platform maintenance and future developments.

 ### 1.3 Reasons Why Betoken's Model May Work

-Since Betoken is something unprecedented, we do not have evidence that its model will work as intended.
+Since Betoken and its Incentivized Meritocracy are unprecedented, we do not have evidence that its model will work as intended.
 A formal proof of Betoken's plausibility also seems unlikely, since it's quite difficult to accurately model actors' behaviors.
-Therefore, we can only give here several possible reasons for which Betoken will work as intended.
+Therefore, as of now we can only give here several possible reasons for which Betoken will work as intended.

+(Of course, we don't intend to let matters remain this way.
+We plan to empirically test our model on existing organizations and make improvements accordingly.)

 #### 1.3.1 Better Than Direct Investment